SairajMN/SessionFi/README.md

 - **Linting**: ESLint with custom rules
 - **Testing**: Jest for unit and integration tests

-### Pull Request Process

-1. Fork the repository
-2. Create feature branch
-3. Implement changes with tests
-4. Submit pull request for review
-5. Address feedback and merge

-## License

-MIT License — see `LICENSE` for details.

----

-Built for ETHGlobal Bangkok 2024

 ## Unified Client (TypeScript)

 The unified client connects the hook, LI.FI, and Yellow Network into a single API.